eko234/kakstate/README.md

 different behavior take a look at the code, is very simple and straightforward.

 I also stole some stuff from localkakrc. :)

+## ALSO!

+note that depending on your needs, you can extend or override the `dump-state` command, for example if some of your user defined commands use any option you can make `dump-state` also insert a line that when evaluated on load would read the last state you option had,